Looking for ideas for fun free things to do with kids on the Sunshine Coast?

 20/ Play on the sand bars out from Cotton Tree at low tide and play in the expansive park.

 21/ Climb the short hike to the top of Mt Tinbeerwah for views over Noosa, out to sea and inland to the hinterland.

-22/ Enjoy the bush walk to Konadilla Falls in the Sunshine Coast Hinterland.
+22/ Enjoy the bush walk to Kondalilla Falls in the Sunshine Coast Hinterland.
 There are lots of big trees and hollowed out stumps etc to explore along the way.

 23/ See how many hermit crabs you can spot in the mangroves on Chambers Island in the middle of the Maroochy River.
 There is also a fantastic playground and it’s easily accessible via the footbridge.

-24/ Wander along the coastal pathway from Bullcock Beach to Moffat Beach.
-(You can keep going if you want to, as the Coastal Pathway actually runs all the way from Bells Creek to Tweantin!)
+24/ Wander along the coastal pathway from Bulcock Beach to Moffat Beach.
+(You can keep going if you want to, as the Coastal Pathway actually runs all the way from Bells Creek to Tewantin!)

 25/ Go on a nature scavenger hunt in your local park.
 Can you find different coloured and shaped leaves?
 Any insects?
 Seedpods?
 Flowers?

 26/ Play in the beachside playground at Dicky Beach before building sandcastles or exploring the rock pools.

 27/ Head north to Gympie to spot the ducks and ducklings at the Gympie Duck Ponds park, aka Lake Alford.
 It’s a great spot for a picnic and there are also plenty of pathways for scooters and bikes.